 A porter is a local person who carries the heavy equipment and supplies needed for a successful climb.
 They are an invaluable asset to any climbing group, and they can make the journey much easier and more enjoyable.
 Porters are used to carrying heavy loads and will be able to transport all your necessary gear up the mountain.

 The trek offers a variety of accommodation options, ranging from basic teahouses to full-service lodges.
 Teahouses are common along the trail and offer basic rooms with shared toilets and showers.
-These are often the cheapest option and provide a great way to meet locals and other trekkers.
+These are often the cheapest options and provide a great way to meet locals and other trekkers.

-Full-service lodges offer more comfortable accommodations and private bathrooms.
+Full-service lodges offer more comfortable accommodation and private bathrooms.
 Many of these lodges provide hot meals and a selection of snacks, as well as other amenities.
 There are also a few luxury lodges located along the trail, offering premium accommodation, delicious meals, and a range of services.

-The trekking meals is renowned for its delicious meals, which are often prepared using locally-sourced ingredients.
+The trekking meal is renowned for its delicious meals, which are often prepared using locally-sourced ingredients.
 The most popular dishes include dal bhat, a simple lentil dish served with rice, and momo, a type of steamed dumpling.
 Other local dishes include thukpa, a noodle soup, and Sel roti, a deep-fried bread.

 The trek also offers a range of international dishes, including pizza, noodles, and sandwiches.
 Many of the lodges offer specialty drinks, including tea, coffee, hot chocolate, and local alcohol.